evokateur/upwork-extractor/README.md

 # posting-extractor

 Converts job posting HTML into Markdown.
+Works with HTML files or URLs.

 ## Use Case

-Useful for Obsidian notes, or job posting content for a CV optimization pipeline.
+Useful for LLM analysis and Obsidian notes.

-Works with saved HTML files and direct `http` or `https` job posting URLs.
+### Specialized Extractors (so far)

+- Upwork (saved HTML to get around CAPTCHA)
+- Welcome to the Jungle (URLs or `wget`-saved HTML)

 ## Installation